logancyang/blog-learning-automata/_posts/2020-06-15-python-metaclasses.md

 We can't do the same thing as before `assert hasattr(Derived, "bar"), "..."`.
 Try-except also doesn't work because it only catches the error at runtime, not before.

-Python is a "protocal-oriented" language.
+Python is a "protocol-oriented" language.
 In C++ and Java, a class definition is not executable code.
 But in Python it is.

 Python has this `__build_class__()` method that lets you check things at the time when the class is being built.